fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.1.0/Get-AzureWebsite.md

 By default, **Get-AzureWebsite** gets all Azure websites in the current subscription and returns an object that provides basic information about the sites.
 When you use the *Name* parameter, **Get-AzureWebsite** returns an object with extensive information, including configuration details.

 The current subscription is the subscription that is designated as "current."
-To find the current subscription, use the *Current* parameter of the Get-AzureSubscriptionhttp://go.microsoft.com/fwlink/?LinkID=397623 cmdlet.
+To find the current subscription, use the *Current* parameter of the [Get-AzureSubscription](http://go.microsoft.com/fwlink/?LinkID=397623) cmdlet.
-To change the current subscription, use the Select-AzureSubscriptionhttp://go.microsoft.com/fwlink/?LinkID=397628 cmdlet.
+To change the current subscription, use the [Select-AzureSubscription](http://go.microsoft.com/fwlink/?LinkID=397628) cmdlet.

 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
-To get the version of the module you're using, in the Azure PowerShell console, type (Get-Module -Name Azure).Version.
+To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

 ## EXAMPLES

 ### Example 1: Get all websites in the subscription
 ```
-PS C:\>Get-AzureWebsite
+PS C:\> Get-AzureWebsite
 ```

 This command gets all Azure websites in the current subscription.

 ### Example 2: Get a website by name
 ```
-PS C:\>Get-AzureWebsite -Name ContosoWeb
+PS C:\> Get-AzureWebsite -Name ContosoWeb
 ```

 This command gets detailed information about the ContosoWeb Azure website, including configuration information.